Heinkel He 70 Blitz: Design and development

-The first prototype flew on 1 December 1932, and proved to have excellent performance, setting eight world records for speed over distance, and reaching a maximum speed of 377 km/h.
+The first prototype made its maiden flight on 1 December 1932.
+Flight testing proved it to possess excellent performance, setting eight world records for speed over distance, and reaching a maximum speed of 377 km/h.

 Operational history

+Civil use
-Luft Hansa operated He 70s between 1934 and 1937 for a fast flight service which connected Berlin with Frankfurt, Hamburg and Cologne, as well as between Cologne and Hamburg.

-He 70s were flown abroad from Stuttgart to Seville between 1934 and 1936.
-The route was part of the South America mail service provided by Luft Hansa that continued via Bathurst, The Gambia to Natal, Brazil, using Junkers Ju 52/3m and Dornier Wal flying boats.
+Luft Hansa operated He 70s between 1934 and 1937 for a fast service which connected Berlin with Frankfurt, Hamburg and Cologne, as well as between Cologne and Hamburg.
+Between 1934 and 1936, the type was also flown internationally from Stuttgart to Seville; this route was part of the South American mail service provided by Luft Hansa which continued via Bathurst, The Gambia to Natal, Brazil, using Junkers Ju 52/3m and Dornier Wal flying boats.

-Remaining aircraft were transferred to the Luftwaffe in 1937.
+All remaining aircraft were transferred to the Luftwaffe during 1937.

 Military use

-The Luftwaffe operated He 70s from 1935, initially as a light bomber and reconnaissance aircraft.
-As soon as purpose built designs became available, it was relegated to use as a liaison and courier aircraft.
+Starting in 1935, the Luftwaffe operated the He 70, initially as a light bomber and aerial reconnaissance aircraft.
+As soon as more capable purpose-built designs became available, it was relegated to use as a liaison and courier aircraft.

-Twenty-eight aircraft were sent in the late 1930s to Spain with the German-manned Legion Condor, where they were used during the Spanish Civil War as fast reconnaissance aircraft.
+During the late 1930s, 28 aircraft were sent to Spain as part of the German-manned Condor Legion.
+These aircraft saw action during the Spanish Civil War, typically as fast reconnaissance aircraft.
 There they were known as the Rayo, Spanish for "lightning".

+A single example was bought by Rolls-Royce for use as an engine testbed: it continued in use until 1944.